Why Depression In Men Often Goes Unnoticed-đź’ś

 FAQs

-Depression in men is often dismissed because they tend to show physical symptoms like weight loss, sleep problems, or heart disease rather than emotional distress.
+Depression in men is often dismissed.
+They may show physical signs like weight loss or sleep problems.
+They may show less emotional distress.
 Social factors and gender differences also play a role in masking signs of male depression.

-Risk factors of male depression can include life events like job loss or divorce, medical conditions such as heart disease, substance use disorder, and social isolation.
+Risk factors for male depression can include job loss or divorce.
+They can also include heart disease, substance use disorder, and social isolation.
 Low self-esteem and lack of social support may also increase the risk.

-Men with depression may experience physical symptoms such as memory loss, sexual problems like erectile dysfunction, or weight gain rather than crying or showing typical signs of sadness.
+Men with depression may have physical symptoms.
+These can include memory loss, erectile dysfunction, or weight gain.
+They may cry less or show fewer common signs of sadness.

-Treatment options include antidepressant medications like selective serotonin reuptake inhibitors (SSRIs), cognitive behavioral therapy (CBT), transcranial magnetic stimulation (TMS), electroconvulsive therapy (ECT), and personalized treatment plans depending on the type of depression.
+Treatment options include antidepressant medicines like selective serotonin reuptake inhibitors.
+Options also include cognitive behavioral therapy, transcranial magnetic stimulation and electroconvulsive therapy.

-Yes, untreated depression may lead men to get involved in unsafe sex practices, drug abuse issues, worsening mental disorders like bipolar disorder or seasonal affective disorder (SAD), and even suicide risks without proper prevention.
+Yes, untreated depression may lead men to get involved in unsafe sex practices or drug abuse.
+They may experience mental disorders like bipolar disorder or seasonal affective disorder, and even suicide risks without proper prevention.

 Newsletter